dflay/NMR-DAQ/README.md

     5. Power up the SRS SG382 function generator (on top of rack)

-    This order ensures safe turn-on of the system; this way, no signals are sent to devices that aren't powered on yet.
+    This order ensures safe turn-on of the system; this way, no signals are sent to devices that are not powered on yet.
 For instance, the clock in the SG382 is passed to the VME crate (specifically, the SIS 3316 ADC) and the PTS160 function generator.
 When shutting down the system, simply power things down in reverse order.